 I’m a freelance journalist based in Southern New Jersey.

-In 2016, I founded the the South Jersey Observer and am the editor and publisher.
+In early 2016, I founded the local news website, the South Jersey Observer and I am the site’s editor, publisher, and sole content writer.

 My B.A. is in English from Rutgers University.
 I am also a certified teacher and hold English as a Second Language (ESL) and paralegal certificates.